I will be joining Chapman University as an Assistant Professor of Marketing in Fall 2026.

-I study consumer choices and market outcomes using unstructured, large-scale mobile location data that I combine with business and marketing information.
-I also examine the tradeoff between the marketing value of mobile data and consumer privacy.
+I study the behavior of consumers and markets in the physical space.
+I use unstructured, large-scale mobile location data and transactional data that I combine with business and marketing information.
+I also examine the tradeoff between the marketing value of consumer data and consumer privacy.
 I employ methods from econometrics, causal inference, and machine learning.

 Please scroll down to find more about my research.